Date: Saturday 24th February 2018.

-Venue: Bristol County Sports Club, 40 Colston St, Bristol BS1 5AE (Website; location)
+Venue: Bristol County Sports Club, 40 Colston Street, Bristol BS1 5AE (website; location).

-Presented by: Series 70 champion and part-time leprechaun Mark Murray, and Series 76 semi-finalist Jeff Clayton
+Presented by: Series 70 champion Mark Murray and Series 76 semi-finalist Jeff Clayton.

 Wheelchair accessible?: Yes ♿️

-A buffet lunch will be provided at 12:30pm and light refreshments will be on sale from the bar throughout the day.
-(Please advise of dietary requirements where necessary.)
+A buffet lunch will be provided free of charge at 12:30pm; drinks and other light refreshments will be on sale from the bar throughout the day.
+Please advise of dietary requirements in advance, where necessary.

-Admission costs £15pp (including buffet) and you can secure your place now:
+Admission costs £15pp (including the buffet); you can secure your place with Mark now:

-– By PayPal to email@example.com (Please ensure when sending money by PayPal that you select ‘pay family/friends’, otherwise the full amount will not come through)
+– By PayPal to firstname.lastname@example.org (please ensure that you select ‘pay family/friends’, otherwise the full amount payable will not come through);

 – By phone (07527 907065);